mnmason86/reading-notes/201class2reading.md

 p.226-245
 > "CSS allows you to create rules that control the way that each individual box (and the contents of that box) is presented."

+CSS associates style rules with HTML elements.
+A rule contains a *selector* and a *declaration*.
+Declarations have two parts: a *property* and a *value*.

+CSS may appear in the *head* of an HTML document, or in a separate document.

 # JavaScript & JQUERY by Jon Duckett
 *Summarized*